 The second thing that becomes apparent when playing The Witcher 3, or at least it did to me, is the fact that this game is VASTLY better than Skyrim.
 A game I love to be honest, but one that seems second-best when compared next to this.
 Comparing The Witcher 3 directly to Skyrim is not entirely fair as there are a number of years between them, and developer CD Projekt Red have openly admitted to loving Skyrim, but not wanting to make the same mistakes that Bethesda did in making that game.
 And – on the whole – they have succeeded.
 There are less game-breaking bugs in this, less illogical paradoxes in the script, and the story and dialogue is a DAMN SIGHT better than Skyrim‘s.
 In fact: I might have to say that The Witcher 3: Wild Hunt is arguably the best-written game of all time.
 Not to mention fantastic to play on all levels… The combat; the quests; the side-games (I’m not particularly fond of Gwent, the in-game card game, but I can at least see it is a sound creation, if a little difficult without a decent deck) – it is clear that a lot of thought has gone into how the game plays.

 And it certainly looks amazing too.
-The environments, weather and light modelling, and all the models and animations are – quite frankly – amazing.
+The environments, weather and lighting, and all the models and animations are – quite frankly – amazing.
 It’s an incredible piece of world-building.

 The Witcher 3: Wild Hunt isn’t perfect.
 I could give you a list of ten things that bother me about the game, but at the same time I could give you a list of a hundred things that are absolutely great about it.
 And – on balance – this game is certainly one of the best games ever made.